mattermost/mattermost-handbook/operations/research-and-development/organization/README.md

 ## Cloud

 The Cloud division is responsible for delivery of the Mattermost products as a SaaS product.
-This includes:

 * **Growth**
 * **Self-Service Subscriptions**